-Utah Road Trip Itinerary for 2 Weeks (+Grand Canyon!)
+Utah Road Trip Itinerary: 2 Weeks + 5 National Parks

-In the summer heat of July, my family went on a Utah road trip vacation.
-We wanted to mix in overnight camping and backpacking with staying in hotels, so we flew out, rented a car, and explored the wild west!
+In the heat of July, we went on a Utah road trip vacation.
+We mixed in overnight camping, backpacking and hotels.
+We rented a car, and explored the wild west!

-This is our 2 week itinerary.
-It required a lot of driving, but it is all incredibly scenic.
-And, we were able to see all of Utah’s MIGHTY FIVE on our road trip!
+- It is a lot of driving, but incredibly scenic.
+With this schedule, we saw all of the MIGHTY FIVE on our Utah road trip itinerary!

 Day 1: PHOENIX, ARIZONA